JamesAndersonJr/PerfectErrorDocuments/README.txt

 TO INSTALL :
 -----------------------------------------------------------------------

  1.)
-Open 'config.php' located inside 'error_documents/config/' folder, with your favorite html/php code editor (Notepad++ is highly recommended).
+Open 'config.php' located inside 'error_documents/config/' folder, with your favorite HTML/PHP code editor (Notepad++ is highly recommended).

  2.)
-Change the line `$webmaster_link = "/contact_webmaster.php";` to the real location of your webmasters contact page (e.g. `$webmaster_link = "/contact_us.php";`).
+Change the line `$webmaster_link = "/contact_webmaster.php";` to the real location of your webmasters contact page (e.g. `$webmaster_link = "/contact_wm.php";`).

-    Please Note: This can be a relative URL (as shown above), an absolute URL, or a '`MailTo:`' email link.
+     * Please Note: This can be a relative URL, root-relative URL (as shown above), an absolute URL, or a '`MailTo:`' email link.
 Just make sure it points to the correct location of your webmasters contact info.

  3.)
-Update the line `$facebook_app_id = "";` to include your Facebook App ID, if you have one.
+Update the line `$facebook_app_id = "";` to include your 'Facebook App ID', if you have one.
 If not, you can get one here: [ https://developers.facebook.com ].

  4.)
+Update the line `$facebook_page_id = "";` to include your 'Facebook Page ID', if you have a 'Facebook Page'.
+If not, you can create one here: [ https://www.facebook.com/pages/create/ ].

+     * Please Note: You must be signed into an active Facebook account, in order to create a new 'Facebook App', or a new 'Facebook Page'.

+     * Also Note: Both the 'Facebook App ID', and 'Facebook Page ID' will gracefully fall-back to "Perfect Error Documents' own default Facebook information, if you do not enter any override values (i.e. If you decide to leave them blank, it won't break anything).

+ 5.)
 Update the line `$og_locale = "";` to include your websites current locale.
 Use the format: `language_TERRITORY`.
 For a list of valid locales, visit: [ https://fbdevwiki.com/wiki/Locales ].

-5.)
+ 6.)
 Save, and close, the 'config.php' file.

-6.)
+ 7.)
 Upload the entire 'error_documents' folder into the root directory of your website (usually the 'public_html' directory), NOT into the root directory of your entire web server, unless you know what you're doing!

-7.)
-Add the below lines in your '.htaccess' file (if you don't have one, create one) in the root of your website:
+ 8.)
+Add the below lines of code, into your '.htaccess' file (if you don't have one, create one) in the root of your website (again, the 'public_html' directory, unless your site resides in a sub-folder, of the root directory.
+In that case, you will perform the preceding steps 'there', instead.):

 #######################---Specify error documents---#######################